 Yatsen Class Action Complaint Filed: Johnson Fistel Encourages Shareholders to Contact the Firm

-/EIN News/ -- SAN DIEGO, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Yatsen Holding Limited (NYSE: YSG) (“Yatsen” or the “Company”).
-The class action is on behalf of shareholders who purchased or otherwise, acquired Yatsen American Depository Shares (“ADS”) between November 19, 2020 and March 10, 2022 (the “Class Period”), including in, pursuant to, and/or traceable to the Company’s IPO.
+SAN DIEGO, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Yatsen Holding Limited YSG ("Yatsen" or the "Company").
+The class action is on behalf of shareholders who purchased or otherwise, acquired Yatsen American Depository Shares ("ADS") between November 19, 2020 and March 10, 2022 (the "Class Period"), including in, pursuant to, and/or traceable to the Company's IPO.
 Investors are hereby notified that they have until November 22, 2022 to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.